*This post will be updated. Save it or Pin it for later use!

 A bit of caution

-Here at Muslim Homeschoolers Unite, we strive to support you every step of your homeschooling journey.
-By Allah’s AWJ Will and Mercy, we are able to offer everything on our website for free.
+Here at Muslim Homeschoolers Unite, I strive to support you every step of your homeschooling journey.

 Are your children used to traditional school?
 Do you need a bit of structure to your day?